dereksonderegger/444/docs/41_SpeedingUpR.md

 account for the randomness associated with a operating system that is also running at the same time.
 Being good statisticians, the `cld` column stands for compact letter display and if the letters are different, there is a statistically significant difference in the timing.
-If cause the `microbenchmark()` function to run more times (1000s or 100,000s times), we could eventually end up with the smallest difference to be statistically significant, but I think we shouldn't complain about speed differences if a sample of 100 runs can't detect the difference.
+If we cause the `microbenchmark()` function to run more times (1000s or 100,000s times), we could eventually end up with the smallest difference to be statistically significant, but I think we shouldn't complain about speed differences if a sample of 100 runs can't detect the difference.